 - Disease ratings for all nurseries (varieties tested in 2015)

 - Trial sites, disease observations and agronomic information from all trial locations

 - Seed treatments applied to seed used in the official coded variety trials

 Roundup Powermax with Event and full rates of fungicides were applied using a pickup sprayer driven down the alleys.
 Hand weeding was used where necessary.
-All yield trials were treated with Quadris during the 6-10 leaf stage (14 oz/A broadcast since 2004) for Rhizoctonia control.
-Proline/Agri Tin, Topsin/Agri Tin, and Headline were used for Cercospora control in 2014.
+All yield trials were treated with Quadris in a band during the 6-10 leaf stage (14 oz/A since 2004) for Rhizoctonia control.
+Incognito/Agri Tin, Proline, and Headline were used for Cercospora control in 2015.
 Ground spraying was conducted by ACSC technical staff.